Fair Credit Reporting Act: Furnishers of information

-A creditor, as defined by the FCRA, is a company that furnishes information to consumer reporting agencies.
+A furnisher, as defined by the FCRA, is a company that furnishes information to consumer reporting agencies.
 Typically, these are creditors, with which a consumer has some sort of credit agreement (such as credit card companies, auto finance companies and mortgage banking institutions).

 Other examples of information furnishers are collection agencies (third-party collectors), state or municipal courts reporting a judgment of some kind, past and present employers and bonders.
 Lenders have an important role to play in ensuring credit reports are accurate.
 Under the FCRA, creditors who furnish information about consumers to consumer reporting agencies must: